winterland1989/blog/source/_posts/an unified array interface.md

  The info-table points to (+1) code.
 ```

 As you can see, `1 + 2` and `3` are both references, they can be used interchangeably: a function expecting an `Int` argument can accept both pointers.
 This is done by *entering* the heap objects. i.e. execute the entry code following the info-table.
 The entry code for constructors are simply returns, since they're already evaluated.
-For thunks the code will do evacuation and the `reserved` word above is reserved exactly for evaluation result, by writing a forward pointer and change the thunk box into an indirection box.
+For thunks the code will do evaluation and the `reserved` word above is reserved exactly for evaluation result, by writing a forward pointer and change the thunk box into an indirection box.

 But the evaluation may fail(diverged recursion, stackoverflow, etc.), then the pointer will point to an undefined value, this kind of things are called *bottom* in haskell, written as `_|_`.
 The intuition for this name is that all the other evaluated values have certain meaning, but bottom doesn't, it sits lower in the spectrum of determinism, concreteness, usefulness ... whatever suits your mind.
 Hence comes the concept of `lifted` type, i.e. types which contain `bottom` values, or more formly, inhabited by `_|_`.